How Much Does a Septic System or Tank Cost?

 Chambered systems cost $5,000 to $12,000 to install.
 They use plastic perforated chambers around pipes often set in sand, eliminating the need for gravel.
 They're quick and easy to install but more susceptible to crushing forces, like vehicles.

-Built wetland systems cost $8,000 to $15,000 to install and more if you use an aerobic tank.
+Built wetland systems cost $5,000 to $12,000 to install or more if you use an aerobic tank.
 They mimic the natural cleansing process found in wetlands and are treated by microbes, plants, and bacteria in a wetland tank before passing to the soil.
 The waste also supports the wetland plants and microbe population.

 Sand filter septic systems cost $7,000 to $18,000 to install.
 They're constructed either above- or below-ground and use a pump chamber to push the wastewater through a sand filter prior to dispersal in the ground.
 The filter box typically has a PVC lining, and the pump pushes the effluent through the sand and back to the pump tank, where it's then dispersed through the ground.